storyprotocol/documentation/docs/Developers/tutorials/how-to-register-ip-on-story-copy.md

 ---
-title: How to Register IP on Story (COPY)
+title: How to Dispute an IP on Story
-excerpt: Learn how to add IP & NFT metadata to an IP Asset using the Typescript SDK.
+excerpt: Learn how to dispute an IP on Story.
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   robots: index
 ---